Bartholomeus de Momper the Elder

-Bartholomeus de Momper (I) or Bartholomeus de Momper the Elder (Antwerp, 1535 – Antwerp, between 1595-1597) was a Flemish publisher, printer, draughtsman and art dealer.
+Bartholomeus de Momper (I) or Bartholomeus de Momper the Elder (Antwerp, 1535 – Antwerp, between 1595 and 1597) was a Flemish publisher, printer, draughtsman and art dealer.
 He was a member of de Momper family, a prominent family of landscape painters and printmakers, originally from Bruges, which had settled in Antwerp in the 16th century.

 Life

 Bartholomeus de Momper was born in 1535 in Antwerp as the son of Joos de Momper the Elder and Anna de Zuttere.
 His father was a painter and dealer in paintings and linen.
 The de Momper family was a family of artists, originally from Bruges, which had settled in Antwerp in the early 16th century and became mainly known for publishing and landscape painting.
 Bartholomeus de Momper learned the painting and art dealing trade from his father.
 He was registered as a master painter in the Antwerp Guild of St. Luke in the Guild year 1554.

 When his father died in early 1559, he took over his business.
 He married Suzanna Halfroose on 16 November 1559.
 The couple had seven children of whom three girls and four boys.
 Their son Joos de Momper the Younger trained as a painter with his father and became a prominent landscape painter.

 Bartholomeus de Momper was a member of the Antwerp mercer's guild in 1562, which allowed him to deal in pigments.
 Bartholomeus de Momper was principally an art dealer and rented the Schilderij Pand der Borze (Painting house at the bourse) as well as the art stalls at the trade fair.
 The Schilderij Pand had been established in 1540.
 It was under the management of the Antwerp city government.
 It comprised 100 art stalls on the second floor of the bourse.
 It operated throughout the year in contrast to the art stalls at the periodical trade fairs.
 Art dealers could rent the stalls to sell paintings.
 On 21 February 1565, Bartholomeus de Momper entered with the city government into an agreement for the lease of the Schilderij Pand der Borze.
 The term of the lease was three years and the rent was particularly high at 1,848 guilders per year.
 It was the highest annual rent ever paid for the lease.